-Last year at the DC I really enjoyed being able to watch the presentations, then I offered myself to give additional feedback to one of the students.
-There are so many ways I can help people; it is so much easier when you are online than doing emails.
-I met with the student online and had such a great experience.
-I am looking forward to doing something similar, to be in touch with more students and give them insights and just to interact with them.
+Last year I really enjoyed being able to watch the presentations, and I offered myself to give additional feedback to one of the students.
+There are so many ways we can help people!
+I met with the student online and that was such a great experience.
+Now, I am looking forward to doing something similar, to be in touch with more students and give them insights and just to interact with them and my colleagues.

 What are your hopes for the next 20 years of Diversity in Computer Science?

 I wish that people start to build more diverse teams (I mean not only people, but disciplines as well), and foster diversity not just because it looks good or beautiful, but because we need to be thinking about other realities/countries and how the technologies we develop impact them.
 It is essential to bring many voices to CS and AI, that is actually part of my job, and I take it very seriously.